Basketball: UNT guard Roosevelt Smart suspended indefinitely

 Gibson averaged 12.6 points per game, while junior forward Zachary Simmons added 10.2.

-"We will support him," UNT senior guard DJ Draper said.
+"We will support him," UNT senior guard DJ Draper said of Smart.
 "He will hold himself accountable for his actions."